 - The rebound effect

 For practicability reason, SVEN is split up according above areas in sub-projects and partners are welcomed to participate in single sections or in its entirety.
-Learn more about the project.

 The alteration of the core business focus from "selling quantity" to "selling value added services" is predictable entailing a tremendous shift of business modelling in the electricity industry.
 An increased cooperation among all participants is necessary to achieve a stable, sustainable, economical, and performant network.
 On this ground, additional values of other players must be considered in the definition of a business model.